Call: (844) 544-9453

 If droppings are confined to a small area, we suggest a spot cleaning service.
 This is generally recommended following brief stints with nuisance animals where waste has not accumulated enough to require full restoration.
 Spot cleaning includes removing animal waste as well as all insulation surrounding the waste.
 This usually makes for a quick job, but don’t delay – animal issues get worse with time.

 Diseases Carried in Animal Waste

-Disease is a major concern for anyone with a wildlife problem.
+Diseases are a major concern for anyone with a wildlife problem.
 Although contracting disease from animal droppings isn’t likely, you should not treat the situation lightly.
 When it does happen, the results become newsworthy.
-Our specialists are trained to remedy all hazardous situations, and will ensure that no further issues arise in the presence of animal waste.
+Our specialists are trained to remedy all hazardous situations and will ensure that no further issues arise in the presence of animal waste.
 Below, you can read more about the dangers of specific animals’ waste.

 Disease From Bat & Bird Droppings

 Histoplasmosis is the main disease humans can contract from bat & bird guano.
 It affects the respiratory system (breathing) which has obvious dangers.
 Symptoms usually resemble the common cold but can be much worse depending on your age and overall health.

 If you have bat or bird droppings in your attic, do not try to clean them up.
 Avoid even entering the area surrounding the droppings, as most diseases carried by these animals are airborne.
 You are much more likely to breathe in bacteria if you are inside or near the infected area.